 Goat Tracks: An Introduction

-You'll also find a wide selection of images from harder, longer walks on foreign shores - not a lot of places, but deep immersions in each.
-In fact the “Goat” in my website title began with my trail name on some fondly recalled big hikes in the United States - the Appalachian, Long & Pacific Crest Trails, where few hardcore hikers use their birth names.
+You'll also find a selection of images from harder, longer walks on foreign shores - not a lot of places, but deep immersions in each.
+In fact the “Goat” in my website title began with my trail name on some fondly recalled big hikes in the United States: the Appalachian, Long & Pacific Crest Trails, where few hardcore hikers use their birth names.

 But it was while living in Japan from 2000 to 2003 that I first got hooked on walking & mountain hiking, initially as a way to escape the noise & crowds of Tokyo, then as a gateway to an exciting new world.

 Over three years the mountain hikes, often alone, got longer & tougher while I got braver/more foolhardy.
-Almost from the start I was photographing those trips, mainly to document my adventures - I used to get a free A4 enlargement of one print with every roll I got processed, soon accumulating a collection of OK images of gnarly peaks, forest trails, temples, shrines & snow-fringed lakes.
+Almost from the start I was photographing those trips, mainly to document my adventures.
 I was actually obsessed with mountains in those days, but my pictures weren’t especially creative.
 I didn’t understand many of the principles of photography & relied on automatic settings for the most part.

 I wasn’t back home in Australia long before I took off again in 2004 for the greatest adventure of my life: America’s 2,175-mile Appalachian Trail, snaking north-east from steamy Georgia to the lakes & mountains of Maine.
 I was injured halfway, came home, worked, saved, learned & returned in 2006 for the 2nd thousand miles.
 Along the way I did a side-trip up to the Canadian border on Vermont’s Long Trail.
 Numerous rolls of film, developed along the way on that first leg, resulted in a few pictures I still like.
 By the 2nd half, I’d moved to digital, a cheap Olympus from Walmart.
 I was trying harder but still largely bluffing & hoping for the best.

 A three-month winter stay in Switzerland in 2010 was when I resolved to start studying exposure & the workings of my little point-&-shoot camera.
 The staggeringly beautiful surrounds were so new & inspiring.
 I walked all over the place, snow & extreme cold permitting, and really worked on my composition.
-I made a lot of terrible pictures but I was beginning to think of the image frame as a canvas.
+I was beginning to think of the space within the frame as a canvas.
 I still enjoy composition more than any other aspect of photography.

 A couple of years later I found myself teaching English in Korea for two long, sometimes trying years.
 Resourcefulness can really thrive in times of isolation & hardship.
 I had no friends, nobody to speak natural English with, nothing to do in my free time but roam - & teach myself more about the art & craft of making pictures.